smart-edge-open/specs/doc/applications/openness_service_mesh.md

 ### Canary Deployment

 Canary deployment is a technique to reduce the risk of introducing a new service version in production by gradually routing a percentage of the traffic to the new service instance before rolling it out to the entire service mesh and making it available to full consumption.
-This can be done with `TrafficSplit` structure as in the following example, the traffic is routed with ratio of 5:1 between `reviews-v1` and `reviews-v2` back-end services:
+This can be done with `TrafficSplit` structure according to the following example.
+The traffic is routed with a ratio of 5:1 between `reviews-v1` and `reviews-v2` back-end services:

 ```yaml
 apiVersion: split.smi-spec.io/v1alpha2